 Polyvagal Theory, developed by Dr. Stephen Porges, helps us understand how our autonomic nervous systems respond to safety, connection, and threat.
 It offers a compassionate framework for recognizing our body’s cues, honoring our lived experiences, and finding pathways back to regulation and connection.

-Deb Dana, LCSW, has played a central role in bringing Polyvagal Theory into everyday practice; translating the science into accessible language, tools, and applications that support healing, connection, and collective care.
+Deb Dana, LCSW, has played a central role in bringing Polyvagal Theory into everyday practice; translating the science into accessible language, tools, and applications that support healing, wellness, connection, and collective care.

 If you’re new to PVT or would like to explore further, you can learn more on Deb Dana’s website here: [Rhythm of Regulation: Polyvagal Theory] or view/download Deb's beginner's guide here: [Deb Dana's Beginner's Guide]